jilljenn/tryalgo/README.md

 # Algorithmic Problem Solving

-Algorithms and data structures for preparing programming competitions (e.g. ACM-ICPC, [see more](https://tryalgo.org/contests/)) and coding interviews.
+Algorithms and data structures for preparing programming competitions (e.g. ICPC, [see more](https://tryalgo.org/contests/)) and coding interviews.
 By Christoph Dürr and Jill-Jênn Vie.

 [Our book](https://tryalgo.org/book) is available in French, English, Simplified and Traditional Chinese.